JADE-V-V/JADE/docs/source/futuredev.rst

 key modules like ``xlwings`` or ``python-docx`` which are used respectively to interact with Excel and Word do not fully support Linux operative systems.

+This is currently under development on the Linux branch.

 Implementation of open-source Monte Carlo codes
 ===============================================
 The science world is more and more going in the direction of open-source